The Shigaraki Ceramic Cultural Park 滋賀県立陶芸の森

 One of the pottery greats

-It's believed that Shigaraki got its start in pottery and ceramics in 742, making tiles for a nearby palace.
+The history of Shirgaki is said to have began in the 13th century, during the Kamakura period.
 Over time, the color and quality of Shigaraki clay became popular for tea utensils.
 Now this area is known as one of the six great pottery regions of Japan.

 Unique tanuki statues in Shigaraki